kingcc/message-box/README.md

 ================

 `<message-box/>` is a Web component implemented on Lit-Element library.
-It is similar to native HTML Element and could runs in mainstream browsers without any diffrence.
+It is similar to native HTML Element and could runs in mainstream browsers without any difference.

 In short, it is a message string box and some buttons, common application scenario is to convey to the website user some information.